Inside: Beginner Quilting Supplies | Everything You Need to Start Quilting

 If you’ve been sewing for any length of time you may have many of these items.
-When shopping for quilting supplies, I’ve found that large chain stores are sometimes more expensive ~ even with a 50% off coupon.
-It pays to do a little homework before you head to the store.
+Did you know that large chain stores are sometimes more expensive ~ even with a 50% off coupon?
+When it comes to buying quilting supplies it pays to do a little homework before you head to the store.

 Remember, Rome wasn’t built in a day and neither will your stash of quilting supplies.
 Be patient, watch for sales, and try to purchase the highest quality supplies your budget will allow.